Farseer-NMR/FarSeer-NMR/README.md

 # Participate in the Farseer-NMR community

 Help us to improve.
-If you are a user, share your issues in the issues tab; if you are a developer: read our [CONTRIBUTING](https://github.com/Farseer-NMR/FarSeer-NMR/blob/master/CONTRIBUTING.md) guidelines.
+If you are a user, share your issues in the issues tab; if you are a developer read our [CONTRIBUTING](https://github.com/Farseer-NMR/FarSeer-NMR/blob/master/CONTRIBUTING.md) guidelines.

 # Find us!